Driftini/smoothie-msgroom/README.md

 ```
 Once done, you'll find the CSS file in the newly created `out` folder.

-Obviously all that's left to do now is import the file in the right path in Win96.
+Obviously all that's left to do now is import the file in the right path in Win96 and enable it in MsgRoom.

 ## Where can I contact you?
 I recommend joining the ![Windows 96 official Discord server](https://discord.gg/KCTaM75).